-Any farm that is going to be producing a crop that will be utilised in big food chains in South Africa or exported needs to have all of its staff trained and able to help in the process of food safety.
+Any farm that is going to be producing a crop that will be utilised in big food chains in South safety.
 To control and monitor a food safety process is beyond the ability of management alone.
 In this process, management will need the assistances of the staff at every level of the operation.